Les Menuires Ski Resort Rating

 The pistes close to the centre such as Menuires, Boyes and Reberty are all safe for improving beginners.
 They do get extremely crowded at the end of the day, however.

-Since the 2011/2012 season, Les Menuires has installed a section in La Masse called the "Walibi Gliss" which provides an interactive experience for children.
+Les Menuires has installed a section in La Masse called the "Walibi Gliss" which provides an interactive experience for children.
 With their poles children can touch speakers that play music, while there are tunnels to ski through and parallel slalom courses for those on the border of intermediate class.

 Beginners who need a break from learning to ski should also look at all the other activities you can do Les Menuires, as there is more choice than in some other resorts.